What is Cryptocurrency? and how it works in simple terms

 AL KINDI

-Trainee Associate with focus on corporate law, capital markets, and bankruptcy.
-Passionate about the intersection of law and technology.
+Focus on corporate law, capital markets, and bankruptcy.
+Passionate about the intersection of law and technology, exploring innovative solutions in legal practice.